top of page

 HH Team

-State vs. Federal Authority in Refugee Law: How States Support Refugees Without Setting Immigration Policy - Refugee & Law Series (6)
+State vs. Federal Authority in Refugee Law - Refugee & Law Series (6)]

 Introduction In the United States, refugee admission and protection are governed almost entirely by federal law.
 However, once refugees arrive, states play a vital role in helping them rebuild their lives through education, health, and integration programs.
 Understanding where federal authority ends and state responsibility begins is essential to ensuring effective refugee support.
 Federal Control Over Refugee Status The power to admit and define refugees lies exclusively wit